Dan Jorgensen (swimmer): University of Southern California

 Jorgenson competed for the University of Southern California beginning in the Fall of 1986, where he was coached by Hall of Fame Coach Peter Daland, who coached the team through 1992.
 While at USC, he won two National Collegiate Athletic Association titles.

 1988 Seoul Olympic gold

-At the 1988 Summer Olympics, Jorgensen swam in the 400-meter freestyle but finished fourteenth, not advancing to the finals, and recorded a time of 3:55.34.
+At the 1988 Summer Olympics, Jorgensen swam in the 400-meter freestyle and finished fourteenth, not advancing to the finals.
+His time was 3:55.34.
 He won the gold medal in the men's 4×200-meter freestyle relay, where the team recorded a combined time in the finals of 7:12.51, though he did not swim in the finals.
 Jorgensen swam the second leg of the 4x200 in Lane 4 of preliminary Heat 1, where he was part of the 4-man American team of Craig Opel, Matt Cetlinski, and Doug Gjertsen.
 The team received a combined time in the Heat 1 preliminary of 7:18.76, though Jorgensen did not swim in the final heat of the event.
 Jorgensen swam his leg in the heat 1 preliminary in a time of 1:49.24.